guofeng201507/crypto_ai_trader/trade_chatbot/README.md

 - Web-based chat interface similar to ChatGPT with left-aligned markdown rendering
 - Context management to maintain conversation history
 - Integration with Yahoo Finance for real-time stock, cryptocurrency, and precious metals data
+- Alpha Vantage MCP server integration as a fallback data source
 - Qwen AI integration for advanced natural language understanding
 - Ability to interpret natural language queries and map them to appropriate financial symbols (e.g., "gold" to XAUUSD, "bitcoin" to BTC-USD)
 - Support for multiple asset types including stocks, cryptocurrencies, precious metals, and forex pairs